American Exorcist

 American Exorcist is a 2018 independent horror film directed by Tony Trov and Johnny Zito and starring Bill Moseley and Falon Joslyn.
 It was released in October 2018.

-Premise
+Plot summary

 American Exorcist is about a paranormal investigator, trapped in a haunted high rise on Christmas Eve.
 She is horrified once confronted with the reality of the supernatural and risks life and limb to escape the stranded 11th floor.